 Licensing requirements are developed at the state level by a state regulatory agency, such as a board of realty regulation, real estate commission, or department of licensing.
 License law enacted by state legislatures is designed to protect the public from unqualified, unethical real estate professionals.
-If you want to buy and sell a property for compensation, you must have an active real estate license from the Florida Department of Business and Professional Regulation (DBPR).
+If you want to buy and sell a property for compensation, you must have an active Florida real estate license from the Florida Department of Business and Professional Regulation (DBPR).

-The general requirements for obtaining a Florida sales associate license include:
+The general requirements for obtaining a Florida real estate license include:

 - Be at least 18 years of age